fsasvari/laravel-trailing-slash/README.md

 ### Step 3: .htaccess

-Copy following redirection code from `public/.htaccess` to your own project:
+If you are using apache, copy following redirection code from `public/.htaccess` to your own project:

 ```
 <IfModule mod_rewrite.c>